-(3) Charity: If you have more than five cards in your hand, you must play enough cards to get you to five or below - for instance, you can play Curses, sell Items from your hand, or play Items to the table.
-If you cannot reduce your hand to five cards, or do not want to, you must give the excess cards to the player with the lowest Level.
-If players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
+(3) Charity: If you have more than five cards in your hand, you must play enough cards to get you to five or below.
+If you cannot, or do not want to, you must give the excess cards to the player with the lowest Level.
+If other players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
 If YOU are the lowest or tied for lowest, just discard the excess.